Get Started Now

 NCAA Division 3 field hockey scholarships

-Best colleges for field hockey scholarships
+What colleges offer field hockey scholarships?

-Which colleges offer field hockey scholarships?
 Student-athletes can find scholarship opportunities at every NCAA division level.
-Division 1 and 2 programs award full or partial athletic scholarships, while Ivy League and Division 3 institutions award academic scholarships to student-athletes in high academic standing and with strong ACT/SAT test scores.
+D1 and D2 programs award full or partial athletic scholarships, while Ivy League and D3 institutions award academic scholarships to student-athletes in high academic standing and with strong ACT/SAT test scores.